-For accounts prepared for the 2012-13 financial year and later, SMSF trustees are required to report Fund assets at market values.
-This is a requirement under section 35B of the SIS Act.
+For accounts prepared after the 2013 financial year, SMSF trustees are required to report Fund assets at market values.
+This is a requirement under section R8.02B of the SIS Act.
 Previously it was optional to use either market or cost value.

 Market value means the amount that a willing buyer of the asset could reasonably be expected to pay to acquire the asset from a willing seller.
 This also assumes an arm’s-length transaction, with proper marketing of the asset, and that the buyer and the seller acted knowledgeably, prudently, and without compulsion.

 With the support of Superannuation Warehouse and most other accountants, ATO requires assets to be valued at market value.

 Trustees must be able to demonstrate that valuations have been arrived at using a ‘fair and reasonable’ process.
 Generally, a valuation is considered fair and reasonable where it meets all of the following conditions:

 The ATO gives general guidelines on valuing assets in SMSFs.
 When an SMSF is in pension phase, these valuation guidelines are especially important and the ATO guidelines can be viewed here.